cchudant/bayfiles-cli/README.md

-  --quiet, -q          If set, log messages won't appear               [boolean] --write-to-file, -w  Append the urls to a file --delete-file        Delete the file after upload                    [boolean]
+  --quiet, -q          If set, log messages won't appear               [boolean] --write-to-file, -w  Append the urls to a file --delete-file        Delete the file after upload                    [boolean] --retry, -t          Retry if an http error occurs                   [boolean] --recursive, -r      Step in directories                             [boolean]

 Not enough non-option arguments: got 0, need at least 1
 ```